6 drugs you should not take with Ozempic

 Who should avoid Ozempic?

-Certain medical conditions and risk factors may increase your risk of experiencing interactions with Ozempic, such as an allergy to Ozempic or the ingredients in Ozempic.
-Before starting Ozmpic, fill your healthcare provider in on your personal and family medical history, including any medical conditions you have and any drugs or supplements you are taking.
+Before starting Ozempic, fill your healthcare provider in on your personal and family medical history, including any medical conditions and drugs or supplements you take.

 • Pancreatitis